Living by Nature’s Rhythm

 One of the greatest gifts of religious traditions is their marking of time.
 Almost all religious traditions have a calendar that marks the changes in seasons and the seasons of our lives in a meaningful way.
 For thousands of years this kept us connected to the movement of time, and reminded of our part of it.

 If you have a connection to a religious tradition spend some time with the festival of holy days, see where they connect to the movement of the seasons, research their history and consider marking them more deeply in your daily family life.
+And explore how you can connect with nature, and connect your spirituality into the natural world.
+(For example: Christians who live in Michigan would do better to use cherry tree branches and pussy willow for their Palm Sunday services, rather than importing palms from across the world.)

 What are the seasons like where you live?
 If you are in Northern Michigan this will look quite a bit different to coastal Texas!
 Be faithful to the world in which you live.
 Importing seasons into your life just because they happen elsewhere isn’t a faithful or authentic practice.
 Yes, the world around you will be going nuts with pumpkins in October no matter where you are, but you don’t have to.